RafaelMoura29/README.md/README.md

   <li>My main stack is Asp.Net, Angular and Azure</li>
   <li>Actually i'm studing to improve my skills with TDD, design patterns and Azure cloud</li>
   <li>I like to learn about new technologies and to be constantly evolving with my skills.</li>
-  <li>In my spare time I like to read books about science fiction, fight jiu jitsu and play games</li>
+  <li>In my spare time I like to read science fiction books, fight jiu jitsu and play games</li>
 </ul>
 </div>
 </br>